matpasternak/fpl_22_23/README.md

 ﻿# Fantasy Premier League  2022/2023 season analysis Data analysis of 2022/2023 season in Fantasy Premier League which is a game based on  a real events in the Premier League.
+Made by using Python, Jupyter.
+Used packages: Pandas, Matplotlib, GGplot, Seaborn and adjustText.

 ## About the game:
 Fantasy Premier League (FPL) is a game played by 10m+ people globally and is a game which is base on a real action in Premier League.
 Your goal is to build most point team.
 Each manager of a team are selecting 15 players from all of the teams in Premier League and scores points.
 Each FPL manager is given a starting budget of £100 million and must pick a total of 15 players: 2 goalkeepers, 5 defenders, 5 midfielders and 3 forwards.
 You are limited to a maximum of three players from each Premier League team.
 Players in your team score points based on real-life performances with the main contributors to points totals being goals, assists (attacking side) and cleansheets(cs) (defensive side).
 Players can also lost their points for cards or own goal.